 Pleasanton, CA – November 23, 2020 – Ford Motor Company (NYSE:F) has recalled 9,628 Ford 4X4 trucks.
 The front axles may not be properly welded to the trucks, increasing the risk of a crash.
 Axles are responsible for transmitting the power from the vehicle to the wheels, which is what propels the car forward.
 Front axles in particular also help with steering and cushioning the blow from driving on uneven roads.
 As such, having a malfunctioning axis greatly increases the risk of a crash.

-A Ford’s supplier used “non-conforming parts” to assemble the front axle and subsequently welded them incorrectly.
+A Ford supplier used “non-conforming parts” to assemble the front axle and subsequently welded them incorrectly.

 This is at least the second recall that Ford issued because of axle problems for this particular model and year.
 In October 2019, the manufacturer asked nearly 30,000 drivers of the 2019 F-250s and F-350s to take their cars in for repair because the rear axles were prone to fracture.

-These same trucks are also subject to a 2019 California class action lawsuit, alleging that their suspension and steering problem make them prone to a “death wobble,” or “violent shaking” at higher speeds when traveling on uneven surfaces.
+These same trucks are also subject to a 2019 California class-action lawsuit, alleging that their suspension and steering problem made the F-250s and F-350s prone to a “death wobble,” or “violent shaking” at higher speeds when traveling on uneven surfaces.
 The lawsuit was partially dismissed in early November.

 Here are some signs that your car’s axle may be broken or is not welded properly: